buddhist-uni/buddhist-uni.github.io/_content/articles/transformation-of-inherited-indo-european-phraseology_olav-hackstein.md

 abusing paternal property is traceable in the Middle Iranian and Indic tradition, ranging from Vedic to (Buddhist) Sanskrit dāyāda-.

-This article focuses on the philology of a Sanskrit term and its relation to the Buddhist story of Ajātaśatru and how it is understood.
-The study focuses on the translation of the term dāyāda and how Indo-European metaphors, mainly Homeric, informed the translation and understanding of the term into other languages, particularly West Tocharian.
+This article focuses on the philology of the Sanskrit term dāyāda and its relation to the Buddhist story of Ajātaśatru.
+Dāyāda is a Sanskrit and Pāli term usually translated as heir or descendant.
+For example, "kamma-dāyādo" is to be an heir to one's own actions.
+However, as this article argues, there is a second interpretation of the term as eating (ad) what is given (dāya), i.e., one eats the fruits of one's karma.
+The study here focuses on how Indo-European metaphors informed this translation and understanding of the term, using various languages, particularly West Tocharian.